 # Force Closing Positions

 Your force-close price is your requested close price, nudged slightly against you by a small gap.
-This gap exists so solvers aren't punished for a single wick that touches your limit and retraces.
+The gap exists so a solver isn't punished for a single wick that touches your limit and then retraces.
+Its size is set per symbol by `forceCloseGapRatio`, and your frontend should show the estimated force-close price before you submit, so you know what you're agreeing to.

-### The Close Fee
+### The close fee

 ```